alverena/documentation/user_guide_roles/marketing_tools/sending_abandoned_cart_campaigns.rst

-2) Add the piece of code from the \ `View Page of the Campaign <https://www.orocrm.com/documentation/index/current/user-guide/marketing-campaigns/#user-guide-marketing-campaigns-view-page>`__ (e.g.
-   **?pk\_campaign=Demo\_ACC2**) to the Magento store’s URL and use this modified URL as a link in your MailChimp automation emails.
-Each time a user reaches a page with such a URL, an event will be logged within the campaign (e.g. http://XXXX/checkout/cart/?pk\_campaign=Demo\_ACC2).
+2. Add the piece of code from the :ref:`campaign view page <user-guide-marketing-campaigns-view-page>` (e.g. ``?pk\_campaign=Demo\_ACC2``) to the Magento store’s URL and use this modified URL as a link in your MailChimp automation emails.
+Each time a user reaches a page with such a URL, an event will be logged within the campaign (e.g. ``http://XXXX/checkout/cart/?pk_campaign=Demo_ACC2``).

    This tracking code will be automatically passed to MailChimp and can be used as a variable in emails.
 When we start designing our email in MailChimp automation, the campaign code variable will be available on the list of **Merge Tags** (\|E\_CMPGN\_CD\| variable).
 This code will be synced to MailChimp during synchronization with Oro (see Step 7).

 Step 6: Prepare Data For Automation
 -----------------------------------

--  Log in to your MailChimp account.
+-  Log into your MailChimp account.

 -  Navigate to **Lists** and click :guilabel:`Create a List`.

--  Complete the required fields and :guilabel:`Save` the list.
+-  Complete the required fields and click :guilabel:`Save`.

  |